 Every 100 g of dried apricots contain more than 50 percent of the daily iron requirement.

 Fresh apricots may be thirst-quenching in summer, but dried apricots are a cost-effective way of getting this iron-rich fruit year-round, as they keep longer and can be stored for several months.
-They are rich in fiber, which means that their sugar is released gradually into the blood and help maintain a steady blood sugar level.
+They are rich in fiber, which means that their sugar is released gradually into the blood and helps maintain a steady blood sugar level.

 Raisins are nothing but dried grapes.
 The word "raisin" comes from the Latin word racemus, which means "a cluster of berries."
-Raisins are fairly common, and have more iron than many other fruits.
+Raisins are fairly common and have more iron than many other fruits.

 Every 1/2 cup of raisins contains 1.6mg of iron.

 A great fruit to relish in both winter and summer, it's too bad persimmons are not more popular.
 The name means "food of the gods."
 These orange-coloured fruits resemble tomatoes.
 Persimmons are very popular in Japan, where they are the national fruit and beloved for their antioxidants, high Vitamin C, iron, and other nutrient content.